cncf/tag-contributor-strategy/contributor-growth/drafts/contributor-growth-framework/1-Motivating.md

 ---|---
 Tilt | [Automate a lot of otherwise manual steps, significantly improving the contributor experience. ] >> needs proper description
-Docker compose | To put dependencies in a Docker Compose file docker | To run docker containers locally
+Docker compose | To put dependencies in a Docker Compose file docker | To run docker containers locally or to create a consistent development environment
 An IDE that they are comfortable with
 VSCode, IntelliJ IDEA, etc. | An editor that does syntax highlighting and catches errors will save you a ton of time.
 If you can provide workspace definition files that will configure their existing IDE installations around your codebase, that will drastically reduce friction